1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     - After completing the beforementioned steps, take the parts away from the bed, set your Z offset to zero (0) if you didn't do it yet and home all axes.
 Then execute the ABL process and start a testprint.
     - If the first layer didn't come out right, adjust the Z offset accordingly.

-??? example "Dismounting the ABL Sensor"
+??? example "Dismounting The ABL Sensor"

     - If you want to change the ABL sensor, it's advisable first to take off the whole printhead from the carriage of the x-axis by taking out the four hexagon socket screws at the back that hold the plate.
     - Then loosen the two hexagon socket screws at the backplate which holds the plastic bracket in place (where the ABL sensor sits in).
 They are located at the left side of the back plate if you look at it from the back (see pictures above).
 The following picture shows the screws from a side view angle to give you a better impression about the location.
 At the bottom you see one of the little plastic clips - there are two of them on each side. <br> ![Screws for the ABL sensor on the left side](../assets/images/head_neo_ABL-sensor_screws_marked_web.jpg)